-MRI is a test that creates detailed images of organs, bones, and other structures inside your body.
-An MRI uses large magnets and a computer to make the images.
+MRI (magnetic resonance imaging) is a test that creates detailed images of organs, bones, and other structures inside your body.
+An MRI uses large magnets and a computer to make these images.
 It does not use radiation.

 An MRI scanner is a large machine with a tunnel.
 You lie on a table that slides in and out of the tunnel.
 For a breast MRI, a woman lies face down with her breasts positioned through holes in a table.

 A breast MRI is often done with contrast dye.
 The dye is injected into a vein in the arm before or during the procedure.
 The dye can help create clearer images.